ChristopherMCalabrese/enterprise-security-lab/projects/04 - Group Policy Baseline/README.md

 Design and implement an enterprise-style Group Policy architecture that provides centralized management of Windows systems while establishing the security baseline for the Enterprise Security Lab.

-This project introduces centralized endpoint management through Group Policy and lays the foundation for future projects involving endpoint hardening, logging, Microsoft Defender, Windows Event Forwarding (WEF), Wazuh, Microsoft Sentinel, and other enterprise security technologies.
+This project introduces centralized endpoint management through Group Policy and establishes the foundational auditing and logging capabilities that future projects will build upon, including Windows Event Forwarding (WEF), Microsoft Defender, Wazuh, and Microsoft Sentinel.

 ---